Hendon Aerodrome: Manufacturing at Hendon

 Production of aeroplanes was one of the features of the aerodrome's activities under Grahame-White.
 During the First World War production increased rapidly.
 To facilitate the transportation of the 3,500 workers and materials, the Midland Railway built a spur from the embanked main line with a platform close to the main line and a loop around the airfield to the plant.
-It had been Claude Grahame-White's conviction that Hendon would become "the Charing Cross of our international air routes", but the Air Ministry took over in 1922, which led to a protracted and ugly legal action lasting until 1925, when Grahame-White left the site.
+It had been Claude Grahame-White's conviction that Hendon would become "the Charing Cross of our international air routes", but the Air Ministry took over in 1922, which led to a protracted and ugly legal action lasting until 1925 when Grahame-White left the site.

-The end of aviation at Hendon
+End of flying and airfield closure

 The use of Hendon as an airfield was under threat even before the Second World War, since it was considered that RAF Hendon would become an obvious target for enemy bombing raids.
 After the war the airfield was increasingly unsuitable, particularly because the runways were too short, and the proximity of large residential areas made matters worse.
 The RAF argued for the military importance of the complex into the 1950s, in case future developments in aviation technology might render the base suitable again, but eventually Hendon Borough Council and the London County Council were able to argue that houses were needed far more than the aerodrome.
 The last flying unit, the Metropolitan Communication Squadron, left Hendon in November 1957.

 The entrance to the aerodrome can be seen in "the parade" scene in the 1967 film The Dirty Dozen, with at one point a Kirby Cadet glider of the then-resident 617 Volunteer Gliding School of the Air Training Corps launching in the background.
-Late in 1968, when two of the three runways had been removed, a Blackburn Beverley was flown in to be an exhibit at the new RAF Museum: this was the very last aircraft to land at Hendon.
-The RAF station finally closed in 1987.
+Late in 1968, when two of the three runways had been removed, a Blackburn Beverley was flown in to be an exhibit at the new RAF Museum: this was the last aircraft to land at Hendon.
+The RAF station finally closed on 1 April 1987.

-The site of the aerodrome is now occupied by the Grahame Park housing estate, Hendon Police College and the RAF Museum which is situated on the southeast side of the site.
+The site of the aerodrome is now occupied by the Grahame Park housing estate, Hendon Police College, and the RAF Museum which is situated on the southeast side of the site.

+Units

+The following squadrons were based at Hendon at various points in the aerodrome's active military service: